johanna-herrmann/files-crud-documentation/web/docs/usage/docker.md

 # Usage - Docker

-This page shows, how to files-crud docker image.
+This page shows, how to use files-crud docker image.

 ## docker run